 Adelaide is a hidden gem that is just waiting to be discovered!
 This city is saturated with artists, amazing beaches, and tons of wine.
 After getting your fill here, grab a plane back to Sydney and head home.

-Backpacking Australia 3 Week Itinerary
+Backpacking Australia 3 Week Route

-3 Weeks: The East Coast of Australia
+3 Weeks: The East Coast of Australia Itinerary

 The following is from our Backpacking the East Coast of Australia guide, which is full of useful tips on backpacking Australia’s most popular destinations!